strawberry-graphql/strawberry/docs/guides/pagination/connections.md

 ```

 Now is a good time to think of what we could use as a cursor for our dataset.
+Our cursor
-Our cursor needs to be an opaque value,
+needs to be an opaque value, which doesn't usually change over time.
+It makes sense to use
-which doesn't usually change over time.
-It makes more sense to use the IDs of the users as our cursor, as it fits both criteria.
+base64 encoded IDs of users as our cursor, as they fit both criteria.

 <Tip>

 While working with Connections, it is a convention to base64-encode cursors.
 It provides a unified interface to the
 end user.
 API clients need not bother about the type of data to paginate, and can pass unique IDs during pagination.
+It also makes the cursors opaque.

 </Tip>